Doogiemuc/liquido-backend-spring/doc/readme_liquidio_backend.md

 # Liquido-backend-spring Development Scratchpad

-Here I write down everything I need durign development of my little backend.
+Here I write down everything I need during development of my little backend.

+## Process Model from an idea to a Law

+ - At first there is an idea  (NEW_IDEA)
+ - When an idea reaches the quorum, then it becomes a proposal.
+(INITIAL_PROPOSAL)
+ - Alternative proposals can be added.
+But the need to reach a certain quorum too.
+(ALTERNATIVE_PROPOSAL)
+ - Each proposal can be discussed (ELABORATION)
+ - n days after the initial proposal reached its quorum, then the voting phase starts.
+   All competing proposals can be voted upon.
+(VOTING_PHASE)
+ - The winning proposal becomes a law  (LAW)

 ## Backlog / User Stories